marekkalkowski90/marekkalkowski90/README.md

 ### Hi there 👋, my name is Marek
 #### A self-taught future junior software tester.
 I am a hardworking and well-organized person.
 My goal is to constantly improve my testing skills.
-I have the ISTQB FL certificate, which is a confirmation of my knowledge in the field of software testing.
+Recently I get the ISTQB FL certificate, which is a confirmation of my knowledge in the field of software testing.
 I am also developing my programming skills.
 Feel free to visit my project repositories.

 <h3>TOOLS & TECHNOLOGIES </h3>
 - Jira </br>